democracy-how/democracy-how/README.md

 Another good example can be of an Indo-Canadian family based on which a  Documentary "labor of love" was released.
 The movie discusses the long term abuse of three women when they were young by their family relative.
 Even though they lived in a late twentieth century democratic Canada, where social workers and police could protect them, the girls didn't complain.
 They felt they were raised in a culture that promoted women's subservient role.
 It took them a couple of decades to eventually file a complaint against the perpetrator.
 Can a society be fully democratic when some parts of it are abused ?
 Yes, it can, but there is room for improvement.

 But let’s step aside for a minute.
-What exactly should these so called heroes defend?
+What exactly should the so called democracy-heroes defend?
 What is democracy and how does it work ?
 For the purpose of understanding the ideas described in this book it would be nice to define what Democracy is and how the authors of this text perceive it.

+### Let's define what democracy is NOT

+1. Democracy is not a "freedom for all type of life" for individuals in a society.
+That would be anarchy.
+Freedoms aren't always good.
+For example, some men enjoy violence on dark streets: sexual abuse, killings, robbery.
+Giving them freedom to do it isn't a democracy.
+Therefore, freedoms have to be defined and restricted to something that a society agrees is good for most of us.
+2. Democracy is not about treating all people in a fair way.
+Yes, most democracies have rules about equality before the law.
+However, there is no equality in other aspects of democratic life.
+Treating people the same way would be an ideal Communistic society, where same amount of capital is distrubuted per person and hence a highly controlled society.
+If a society wants freedoms, then an inherent consequence is that some people in such a society may use the chance to make more money.
+Other people may choose to live less entrepreneurial life style and concentrate more on phylosophy, science, and art.
+3. Democracy is not about "free-for-all": human rights do not include free education, free medicine, free food, free housing.
+There are plenty of countries that provide all the mentioned above items to all of its citizens, but due to the agreement of the society to do it via laws.
+It isn't a must-have that a democratic country would do it.
+4. Democracy is not a rule of the people.
+Modern democracies aren't direct democracies.
+People elect officials and these officials act according to what they see fit.
+However, citizens have direct influence on the democracy of their country by acting on their own.

-There are several parts for modern democracy:
+### There are several parts for modern democracy

+- Freedom of business, enterprenuarship, open any business you want, ability to switch jobs, choose a profession.
+Such freedoms are important to be able to have productive economy and ability to live a prosperous life as an individual in a democratic society.
+- The right for ownership: the ability to declare that certain house or business is your.
+So that you don't have to share your posetions with others.
+That in turn implies protection from theft.
+- Freedom of speach and expression.
+So that individuals can exchange information, express thier opinion and raise their voice.
+This freedom is important to keep truth in the society so that people can exchange true information.
+This freedom also give the rights to freedom of press and journalism so that corraption, violence, and unlawful activities can be expaused.
+- Freedom of activity.
+Ability to do what you want as long as you don't opress other people around you.
+In a democratic society, individuals are free to make their own choices about how they live their lives, so long as those choices do not infringe upon the rights of others or violate the laws of the land.
+This freedom of activity is essential for allowing individuals to pursue their own interests, express their individuality, and contribute to the overall prosperity and well-being of society.

 The Universal Declaration of Human Rights defines the rights of person in a democracy.
 For example:
 Freedom of expression (speech, writings, art, science, religion, sexual orientation, etc) Freedom of geographical movement